oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 1.2 Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

+For purposes of this document, the following terms and definitions apply:

+**advisory**: reporting item that describes a condition present in an artifact and that requires action by the consumers

+**advisory document**: artifact in which an analysis tool reports a result

+**advisory management system**: software system that consumes the documents produced by analysis tools, produces advisories that enable engineering ad operating organizations to assess the quality of these software artifacts at a point in time, and performs functions such as filing security advisories and displaying information about individual advisories.  **Note**: An advisory management system can interact with a document viewer to display information about individual advisories.

+**advisory matching**: process of determining whether two advisories are targeting the same products and conditions

+**artifact**: sequence of bytes addressable via a URI.  _Examples_: A physical file in a file system such as a source file, an object file, a configuration file or a data file; a specific version of a file in a version control system; a database table accessed via an HTTP request; an arbitrary stream of bytes returned from an HTTP request, a product URL, a common product enumeration value.

+**converter**: CSAF producer that transforms the output of an analysis tool from its native output format into the CSAF format

+**CSAF consumer**: program that reads and interprets a CSAF document

+**CSAF document**: document in the format defined by this document

+**CSAF post-processor**: CSAF producer that transforms an existing CSAF document into a new CSAF document, for example, by removing or redacting elements according to sharing policies.

+**CSAF producer**: program that emits output in the CSAF format

+**direct producer**: analysis tool which acts as a CSAF producer

+**document**: output file produced by an analysis tool, which enumerates the results produced by the tool

+**(document) viewer**: CSAF consumer that reads a document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs

+**driver**: tool component containing an analysis tool’s or converter’s primary executable, which controls the tool’s or converter’s execution, and which in the case of an analysis tool typically defines a set of analysis rules

+**embedded link**: syntactic construct which enables a message string to refer to a location mentioned in the document

+**empty array**: array that contains no elements, and so has a length of 0

+**empty object**: object that contains no properties

+**empty string**: string that contains no characters, and so has a length of 0

+**(end) user**: person who uses the information in a document to investigate, triage, or resolve results

+**engineering system**: software analysis environment within which analysis tools execute.  **Note**: An engineering system might include a build system, a source control system, a result management system, a bug tracking system, a test execution system, and so on.

+**extension**: tool component other than the driver (for example, a plugin, a configuration file, or a taxonomy)

+**external property file**: file containing the values of one or more externalized properties

+**externalizable property**: property that can be contained in an external property file

+**externalized property**: property stored outside of the CSAF document to which it logically belongs

+**false positive**: result which an end user decides does not actually represent a problem

+**fingerprint**: stable value that can be used by a result management system to uniquely identify a result over time, even if a relevant artifact is modified

+**formatted message**: message string which contains formatting information such as Markdown formatting characters

+**fully qualified logical name**: string that fully identifies the programmatic construct specified by a logical location, typically by means of a hierarchical identifier.

+**hierarchical string**: string in the format &lt;component>{/&lt;component>}*

+**line**: contiguous sequence of characters, starting either at the beginning of an artifact or immediately after a newline sequence, and ending at and including the nearest subsequent newline sequence, if one is present, or else extending to the end of the artifact

+**line (number)**: 1-based index of a line within a file.  **Note**: Abbreviated to "line" when there is no danger of ambiguity with "line" in the sense of a sequence of characters.

+**localizable**: subject to being translated from one natural language to another

+**message string**: human-readable string that conveys information relevant to an element in a CSAF document

+**nested artifact**: artifact that is contained within another artifact

+**newline sequence**: sequence of one or more characters representing the end of a line of text.  **Note**: Some systems represent a newline sequence with a single newline character; others represent it as a carriage return character followed by a newline character.

+**notification**: reporting item that describes a condition encountered by a tool during its execution

+**opaque**: neither human-readable nor machine-parsable into constituent parts

+**parent (artifact)**: artifact which contains one or more nested artifacts

+**plain text message**: message string which does not contain any formatting information

+**plugin**: tool component that defines additional rules

+**policy**: set of rule configurations that specify how results that violate the rules defined by a particular tool component are to be treated

+**problem**: result which indicates a condition that has the potential to detract from the quality of the program.  _Examples_: A security vulnerability, a deviation from contractual or legal requirements.

+**property**: attribute of an object consisting of a name and a value associated with the name

+**redactable property**: property that potentially contains sensitive information that a CSAF direct producer or a CSAF post-processor might wish to redact

+**reporting item**: unit of output produced by a tool, either a result or a notification

+**reporting configuration**: the subset of reporting metadata that a tool can configure at runtime, before performing its scan.  _Examples_: severity level, rank

+**repository** container for a related set of files in a version control system

+**taxonomy**: classification of analysis results into a set of categories

+**tag**: string that conveys additional information about the CSAF document element to which it applies

+**text artifact**: artifact considered as a sequence of characters organized into lines and columns

+**text region**: region representing a contiguous range of zero or more characters in a text artifact

+**tool component**: component of an analysis tool or converter, either its driver or an extension, consisting of one or more files

+**top-level artifact**: artifact which is not contained within any other artifact

+**translation**: rendering of a tool component's localizable strings into another language

+**triage**: decide whether a result indicates a problem that needs to be corrected

+**user**: see end user.

+**VCS**: version control system

+**viewer**: see document viewer.

+**web analysis tool**: analysis tool that models and analyzes the interaction between a web client and a server.

 ## 1.3 Normative References
+###### [JSON-Schema-Core]
+_JSON Schema: A Media Type for Describing JSON Documents_, draft-handrews-json-schema-02, September 2019, https://json-schema.org/draft/2019-09/json-schema-core.html.
+###### [JSON-Schema-Validation]
+_JSON Schema Validation: A Vocabulary for Structural Validation of JSON_, draft-handrews-json-schema-validation-02, September 2019, https://json-schema.org/draft/2019-09/json-schema-validation.html.
+###### [JSON-Hyper-Schema]
+_JSON Hyper-Schema: A Vocabulary for Hypermedia Annotation of JSON_, draft-handrews-json-schema-hyperschema-02, September 2019, https://json-schema.org/draft/2019-09/json-schema-hypermedia.html.
+###### [Relative-JSON-Pointers]
+_Relative JSON Pointers_, draft-handrews-relative-json-pointer-02, September 2019, https://json-schema.org/draft/2019-09/relative-json-pointer.html.
+###### [RFC2119]
+Bradner, S., "Key words for use in RFCs to Indicate Requirement Levels", BCP 14, RFC 2119, March 1997. http://www.ietf.org/rfc/rfc2119.txt.
+###### [RFC8174]
+Leiba, B., "Ambiguity of Uppercase vs Lowercase in RFC 2119 Key Words", BCP 14, RFC 8174, DOI 10.17487/RFC8174, May 2017, http://www.rfc-editor.org/info/rfc8174.

 (Reference sources:
 For references to IETF RFCs, use the approved citation formats at: